-Good nutrition is basic for supporting preschoolers’ healthy growth while avoiding obesity.
+Good nutrition is essential for supporting preschoolers’ healthy growth while avoiding obesity.
 Parents can offer the foods that children need and help them develop good eating habits.
 Here are some ideas for helping children eat right.

 What do 2- to 5-year-old children need in their daily diet?

-- Vegetables, of varied colors: 1 to 2 cups
+- Vegetables, of varied colors

 What about sweet drinks and desserts?